Our Team

 Strategy Consultant

-Haris primarily focuses on strategy implementation for the Institute Strategic Priorities (ISPs).
-He also assists with internal process efficiency, knowledge management, and toolkit development.
+Haris Haq is a Strategy Consultant who primarily focuses on strategy development and implementation for the Institute Strategic Priorities (ISPs).
+He has led efforts to enhance internal process efficiency, knowledge management, and toolkit development.
+In addition, Haris integrates data analytics and AI-driven solutions to support decision-making, streamline portfolio management, and improve project tracking and reporting across initiatives.

 Tanika Kyle, DSL